 2006: By 2006, the board created a long-range plan to expand services, to develop the educational potential of the program, and to serve more of the population with high quality theatre and theatre activities for seniors.
 This plan expanded the staff from a single director, and added Ellise Mayor as Artistic Director.

 2007: In 2007, TSP generated another branch, the Salon Readers, comprised of some of the most accomplished seasoned actors in Alabama, available to perform readings of select scenes and short plays at public and private events.
 Also, longtime Executive Director and Founder, Martha Haarbauer retired and Barbara Sloan took over as ED.
-Martha continues on staff as Readers Coordinator.
+Martha continued on staff as Readers Coordinator.